Michael Dease Trombone Clinic

-Co-Sponsored by JOI, world renowned jazz trombonist and educator, Michael Dease, will be giving a free Master Class to Clark County School District music students on April 22nd at 5:30 PM in the Green Valley High School Auditorium.
+Co-Sponsored by JOI, world renowned jazz trombonist and educator, Michael Dease, gave a free Master Class to Clark County School District music students in the Green Valley High School Auditorium on April 22, 2019.

 Michael Dease is one of the world's eminent trombonists, lending his versatile sound and signature improvisations to over 200 recordings and groups as diverse as Grammy winning artists David Sanborn, Christian McBride, Michel Camilo, and Alicia Keys.
 Born in Augusta, GA, he played the saxophone and trumpet before choosing the trombone at age 17.
 In 2001, Dease moved to New York City to become part of the historic first class of jazz students at The Juilliard School, earning both Bachelors and Masters degrees, and quickly established a reputation as a brilliant soloist, sideperson, and bandleader.